 The chance discovery of ancient bones under an Irish pub in the mid-2000s has cast doubt over whether Irish people are actually related to the ancient Celts at all.

-In 2006, Bertie Currie was clearing land to make a driveway for McCuaig's Bar on Rathlin Island off Antrim when he noticed a large, flat stone buried beneath the surface.
+In 2006, Bertie Currie was clearing land to make a driveway for McCuaig's Bar on Rathlin Island off to the coast of Co Antrim when he noticed a large, flat stone buried beneath the surface.

 Currie realized that there was a large gap underneath the stone and investigated further.

-"I shot the torch in and saw the gentleman, well, his skull and bones," Currie told the Washington Post in March 2016.
+"I shot the torch in and saw the gentleman, well, his skull and bones," he told the Washington Post in March 2016.

 He eventually found the remains of three humans and immediately called the police.